 As students approach you to be a sponsor:

-· This is a completely unpaid internship.
+- This is a complete unpaid internship.
 Students cannot receive any monetary exchange whatsoever.

-· Be aware that this is an experiential, yet still academic, requirement for graduation.
+- Be aware that this is an experiential, yet still academic, requirement for graduation.
 Students are not a source of free labor.
 We limit interns to up to 2 students per Sponsor/active adult employee.
 For schools, this is limited to 1 student per teacher.

 As students plan their projects and write their proposals:

 - Work with students in the design of their project and help students make good decisions about the design of their proposal.

 - Ask students to send you a copy of their final proposal.

 - Student MUST work with you the sponsor or under someone's supervision at your facility 5 days a week for 30 hours a week.
 At the end they must reach BOTH 168 hours AND 28 days worked to complete their internship (for 2021 it's BOTH 120 hours and 20 days).